Simonlee711/Simonlee711.github.io/_posts/22-09-14-collatz-conjecture.md

   - Mystery
 ---

 Mathematics can most definitley be a head ache to many people including myself.
-However it is impossible to evade as every field uses mathematics as a stepping stone within their field.
-However within mathematics is also a subfield of theorems, proofs, and conjectures that can be deemed as beautiful.
+However it is impossible to evade as almost every field of study uses mathematics as a stepping stone within their field.
+On the other hand, within mathematics is also a subfield of theorems, proofs, and conjectures that can be deemed as beautiful.
 Today I wanted to introduce a problem in mathematics with no intuition.
-Its been a problem that has long been worked for many years yet there is no feasible explanation for why this system occurs the way it does.
+Its been a problem that has long been worked on for many years, yet there is no feasible explanation for why this system occurs the way it does.
 It is called the **Collatz Conjecture**.

 The rules are fairly simple, pick any number \\(N\\) and apply these two simple rules.
 If positive (\\(N%2 == 0\\)) then you divide your current number by 2 (\\(N/2\\)) and if your number is odd (\\(N%2 == 1\\)) you multiply your current number by 3 and add 1 (\\(3N+1\\)).
 You would think that there would be a positive number that becomes infinite but this is not the case ever.
 Every single positive integer will end up in a 4-2-1 loop at some point and no one quite knows why?
 Here I have generated a plot that shows the iterations of the first 100,000 numbers on the number scale.